 You can also listen to an audio version of our interview with Dr. Wayne Jonas on The WellBe Podcast.

-The importance of a holistic approach to medicine was brought to the forefront when the endless Iraq and Afghanistan wars were launched.
+The importance of a holistic approach to medicine was brought to the forefront when the Iraq and Afghanistan wars were launched.
 People started coming back from deployment with PTSD, traumatic brain injuries, and chronic pain issues, and it quickly became clear that the conventional approach was not sufficient.
 “Simply throwing pills and procedures at this was not going to solve the problem,” says Dr. Jonas.
 “These were much more complex issues, and they needed a more holistic view.”

 Placebo Effect Studies and the “Meaning Response”

-So he looked deeper into the science of the various practices, and realized that they all had one thing in common.
-They were all optimizing various mechanisms — belief, ritual, conditioning, and more — to tap into the body’s innate power to heal.
+So he looked deeper into the science of the various practices, and realized that they all had one thing in common: they were all optimizing various mechanisms — belief, ritual, conditioning, and more — to tap into the body’s innate power to heal.
 He also realized that, up to this point, all of that had been glossed over by the term “placebo effect.”

 To help combat the dismissive response the term “placebo effect” often evokes, Dr. Jonas came up with his own term: the meaning response.
 He calls it that because what this approach does is arrange the context and meaning of care in such a way that it taps into our own inherent healing capacity.
-By tapping into that powerful resource, people experience tremendous benefits regardless of what actual modality is being used, whether it’s a drug, surgery, an herb, a practice, or something else.
+By mining that powerful resource, people experience tremendous benefits regardless of what actual modality is being used, whether it’s a drug, surgery, an herb, a practice, or something else.

 “The placebo effect is the sleeping elephant in healthcare,” says Dr. Jonas.
 “When we wake up to it and begin to use it, rather than discard it, it’s going to enhance our ability to address chronic illness in health care.”